CamilaLadner/CamilaLadner/README.md

 ### 💻 Full Stack Developer | Frontend Specialist
 👩‍💻 React · Next.js · Tailwind CSS · TypeScript
-🌱 Currently learning: Sass (Syntactically Awesome Style Sheets)
+🌱 Currently learning: Design - UXUI
 🤍 Passionate about building tech with purpose

 ---

 Hi!
 I'm **Camila**, a full stack developer from Buenos Aires, Argentina 🇦🇷
-I specialize in **frontend development**, creating clean, accessible and impactful user interfaces.
+I specialize in **frontend development**, creating clean, accessible and impactful user interfaces, with a strong eye for design.

 💡 I believe technology is a powerful tool to **empower women**, promote **education**, and bring **empathy** to the digital world.
 I'm a mom, a wife and a Christian — and all of that shapes the way I code and collaborate.